Wildhoney/Leaflet.FreeDraw/README.md

 ### Elbow Creation

-Using the `L.FreeDraw.MODES.APPEND` mode that can allow users to create new edges on the polygon.
-If both the `L.FreeDraw.MODES.APPEND` and `L.FreeDraw.MODES.DELETE` are active at the same time then some logic is applied to decide whether the user wishes to delete or create a new edge.
-However if `L.FreeDraw.MODES.APPEND` is active and `L.FreeDraw.MODES.DELETE` is not then any click on the polygon will create a new edge
+Using the `L.FreeDraw.MODES.APPEND` mode you can allow users to create new edges on the polygon.
+If both the `L.FreeDraw.MODES.APPEND` and `L.FreeDraw.MODES.DELETE` modes are active at the same time then some logic is applied to decide whether the user wishes to delete or create a new edge.
+However if `L.FreeDraw.MODES.APPEND` is active and `L.FreeDraw.MODES.DELETE` is not then any click on the polygon will create a new edge &ndash; and vice-versa for the inverse.

-If you would like to control the edge in which a new polygon will be created when both aforementioned modes are active, you can do so using the `setMaximumDistanceForElbow` method where the default is currently set to **10**.
+If you would like to control the edge size in which a new polygon will be created when both aforementioned modes are active, you can do so using the `setMaximumDistanceForElbow` method where the default is currently set to **10**.

 Even when the `L.FreeDraw.MODES.APPEND` mode is active exclusively, you still may not wish for **any** click to add a new elbow, and therefore by enabling the `addElbowOnlyWithinDistance` mode a click on the polygon will stay pay attention to the `setMaximumDistanceForElbow` value.